 £ 30.00 per session

 Acupuncture needles are nothing like needles at doctor's or in a hospital.
 They are so fine they look almost like a straight silver hair.
 In fact, some acupuncture needles are so thin you can easily tie them into a knot.

 In most places on your body you won't even feel the needles.
 More sensitive people tend to feel a sensation similar to a small pinch, when the needles are inserted.

 What should I do before my first session?

 On the day of your appointment, avoid drinking excessive amount of caffeine, especially several hours before your treatment.
 Please refrain from smoking directly before and after your session

 Wear loose, comfortable clothes.
 The therapist may need to access points on your forearms or lower legs during the treatment - please ensure that the clothing you are wearing doesn't cut off circulation when rolled up.

-Try to arrive at least 10 minutes before your session.
-If your therapist does not come to pick you up immediately, take a seat in the reception area and relax.
+Try to arrive at least 5 minutes before your session.
+If your therapist does not come to get you immediately, take a seat in the reception area and relax.